Reverse Proxy Authentication and Access Restrictions

 Configuring authentication

-All authentication settings are managed in the Authentication tab of the service creation or edit modal.
+Authentication and access control are configured in separate tabs of the service creation or edit modal.
 Navigate to Reverse Proxy > Services, then either click Add Service to create a new service or click an existing service to edit it.

 Setting up SSO